 What is Inti Raymi Festival?

-Approximately 25,000 people, including actors, dancers, and musicians – typically dressed well, perform different activities outside the Coricancha complex, Sacsayhuaman, and in the Plaza of Arms of the Cusco.
+Approximately 25,000 people, including actors, dancers, and musicians—typically dressed well—perform different activities outside the Coricancha complex, Sacsayhuaman, and the Main Square of Cusco.

-Many speeches were delivered during the festival in Quechua, an ancient Incan language.
-Quechua is a unifying and widely spoken language in Peru.
-It is one of three official languages in Peru.
+Many speeches are delivered during the festival in Quechua or Runa Simi, the Incan language.
+Quechua is a unifying and widely spoken language, and it's one of three official languages in Peru.

 The original date of the Inti Raymi festival was closely tied to the winter solstice in the Southern Hemisphere, which falls around June 21st.
 The Inca, who deeply understood astronomy, held the festival to mark the shortest day of the year and the beginning of the sun's return to a more favorable position in the sky.

-However, the festival's exact date was changed to June 24th, as this date had been declared "Day of the Indian" by the administration of President A. Legua.
-In addition, June 24 was a non-working day due to the celebration of San Juan (Catholic feast day of St. John the Baptist), which facilitated the public's attendance.
+However, the festival's exact date was changed to June 24th, as this date had been declared "Day of the Indian" by the administration of President A. Leguia.
+In addition, June 24 was a non-working day due to the celebration of San Juan (the Catholic feast day of St. John the Baptist), which facilitated the public's attendance.

 The modern Inti Raymi festival starts in the morning at the Qoricancha, the ancient Inca Temple of the Sun, now part of the Santo Domingo Convent.
 Here, actors play out the first part of the ceremony, with an actor representing the Sapa Inca (the Inca emperor) paying homage to the sun.